Firm Sues to Prevent Dutchess County From Furthering Racial Segregation With Shelter Placement

-Firm Wins TRO Against ICE
+Firm Wins Preliminary Injunction Against ICE

 The New York Times